jellyfisheart/jellyfisheart/README.md

 MINORS DNI.
 THIS MEANS PEOPLE 17 AND UNDER DONNNNNTTT TALK TO ME.
 Don't be vague either, just "adult" is sus asf.

 Don't be a piece of shit.
-(Racist, proshipper, wtf ever else.
+(Racist, groomer, proshipper, wtf ever else.
 Y'all like to create new ways to be off-putting.)

 DNC.
 Keep inspo limited if at all